 It also appears I omitted the heading for the section on using the shutter trigger and flash trigger functions at the same time.
 So, I added it in the original review and expanded it a little.
 Here is a little clarification.

-Using it as both shutter and flash trigger You can use the RF-602 as both shutter and flash trigger at the same time.
+You can use the RF-602 as both shutter and flash trigger at the same time.
 However, because there is a slight delay between when the shutter signal is fired and the shutter itself actually triggers, you cannot use one transmitter to fire both the shutter and flash at the same time.
 To do this, you need to transmitters and at least two receivers.
 Place one transmitter/receiver pair on one channel and use then to trigger the shutter as described in the previous review.
 Put the remaining transmitter and receivers on another channel and use them to fire flashes as described in the previous review.
 I had no problems doing this, there was no interference between the two transmitters, and it did not affect my flash sync speed.

-0 comments:
+No comments:

 Post a Comment